 The Gordon tract, while not within the limits of the borough of North Wales, played an important part in the history of the town.
 Located at the present-day Parkside Place in Upper Gwynedd Township, we will continue with the Gordon farm history in the next installment [part 4].

-This post is sourced from a column penned by longtime North Wales resident historian Leon T. Lewis, and appeared in the March 24, 1959 issue of the North Penn Reporter.
+This post is sourced from a column entitled Early North Wales: Its History and Its People penned by long-time North Wales resident historian Leon T. Lewis.
+The article appeared in its original form in the March 24, 1959 issue of the North Penn Reporter.